Alcatraz Island: In popular culture

-It also was featured in the Yu-Gi-Oh!
-Duel Monsters anime, in the book Al Capone Does My Shirts, in the video game Tony Hawk's Pro Skater 4 as a playable level.
+It also was featured in the anime Yu-Gi-Oh!
+Duel Monsters, the book Al Capone Does My Shirts and the video game Tony Hawk's Pro Skater 4 as a playable level.
 It is also showcased as a playable racetrack in the 1997 arcade racing video game San Francisco Rush the Rock: Alcatraz Edition.
 Alcatraz has also been portrayed often as a safe haven or base of operations in many post-apocalyptic movies, such as The Book of Eli.

-Alcatraz was featured in the video game Call of Duty: Black Ops II in a downloadable zombie survival map called "Mob of the Dead" in which players could explore the Main Cellhouse, the Boat Dock, and a fictional area called the Catacombs which runs through the island.
-A segment of Alcatraz' Cellhouse makes a cameo appearance in Call of Duty: Black Ops III in the downloadable zombies survival map "Revelations".
-The map was then remastered in Call of Duty: Black Ops 4's zombie mode as "Blood of the Dead" in which the playable area of the map was expanded to include the Model Industries Building, New Industries Building, and the Warden's House.
-Call of Duty: Mobile also has a seasonal game mode in Alcatraz Island.
-Call of Duty: Warzones Rebirth Island is also based on Alcatraz Island.

-Alcatraz even appears in The Alchemyst and The Sorceress by author Michael Scott and is depicted as a prison for the immortal Perenelle Flamel.

-Alcatraz is featured in the episode "Bird Mummy of Alcatraz" in the children's program, Mummies Alive! and was also featured in a mission in the video game Watch Dogs 2.
-Alcatraz is also featured as a downloadable map in the video game The Escapists.Escape from Alcatraz and The Rock are two films that show how inescapable the island is.
+Escape from Alcatraz and The Rock are two films that show how inescapable the island is.
 Escape from Alcatraz is based on the true story of a few inmates trying to flee the island.
-The Rock on the other hand, just depicts life in Alcatraz.
+The Rock is an action film featuring Alcatraz.

-In the 2003 video game Hulk, Alcatraz is the location of a secret base of operations called Freehold for the supervillain Leader.